confluentinc/ksql/docs/installation/server-config/config-reference.rst

 -------------------------------

 This number of stream threads in an instance of the Kafka Streams application.
 The stream processing code runs in these threads.
-For more information about Kafka Streams threading model, see :ref:`streams_architecture_threads`.
+For more information about Kafka Streams threading model, see `Threading Model <https://docs.confluent.io/current/streams/architecture.html#threading-model>`__.

 The corresponding environment variable in the
 `KSQL Server image <https://hub.docker.com/r/confluentinc/cp-ksql-server/>`__ is